What You Should Know about LuLaRoe

 (See more about taxing issues in the lawsuits section below.)

 The company, which has an“F” rating with the BBB at this writing, said it was unaware of any complaints filed with the FTC.

 The company is also facing multiple lawsuits.
-Two class-action lawsuits have been filed about the quality of LuLaRoe’s leggings.
+Three class-action lawsuits have been filed about the quality of LuLaRoe’s leggings.
 In April, a consumer whose pair of $25 LuLaRoe leggings ripped the first time she wore them and who couldn’t obtain a refund from the company filed a lawsuit in Oregon state court.
 The lawsuit alleges that the company is fully aware that the leggings are defective but “recklessly continues to manufacture, market, and sell them to Oregon consumers anyway.”
 It seeks to require the company to pull the leggings off the market.